 As human digestive systems work differently to those of the canine family, foods that are considered healthy for your own consumption could actually be deadly for your dog.
 As you may have already discovered, dogs will try to devour virtually anything put in front of them.
 Unfortunately, this includes foods that can be both dangerous and deadly.
 For example, those table scraps or that chocolate biscuit may seem harmless, but they could actually poison your dog.

-If you’re looking for a healthy treat for your dog over the holiday season, spoil them with RUFFS.
+If you’re looking for a healthy treat for your dog over the holiday season, spoil them with LUCKY DOG Bones and Meaty Chews.
 You’ll keep them happy, healthy and away from any tempting foods.

 Explore the most toxic food groups for your dog: